You want a brand-new body right now? Your wish will be done—but only at the right time! Let’s learn what the Bible says.

 You will not suffer the limitations of our current space-time dimension.
 When the resurrected Jesus entered the room where the door was shut and locked, he probably entered the heavenly, spiritual dimension on the outside of the room and left the heavenly, spiritual dimension inside the room (John 20:19).

 God will enable you to do the same, but by his will.
 You will have to surrender your spiritual body to a new set of spiritual rules, just as your physical body has to obey natural laws.
 God set them up right now, and he has rules in his heavenly-spiritual dimension.
-All of this was done by the will of the Father, so redeemed people with transformed bodies cannot do these things on their own.
+Your bodies will also have to obey the rules–whatever they turn out to be–in the renewed and renovated and recreated heaven and earth.
+All of this will be done by the will of the Father, so redeemed people with transformed bodies cannot do these things on their own.

 8..
 It will have a mysterious quality to it.